fido-device-onboard/epid-verification-service/demo/README.md

 ## Create Java Keystore Files
 See instructions in the [FIDO Device Onboard EPID Verification service README](https://github.com/secure-device-onboard/epid-verification-service#generate-keystores).
 Once the keystore file is created, update docker-compose.yml to reflect the file name, path and password.
 The default configured keystore is '/certs/verification-service-keystore.p12' with default password as 'ver!f!c@t!0n'.

-The EPID Verification service will run in HTTP mode if the keystore is not provided.
+The EPID Verification Service will run in HTTP mode if the keystore is not provided.

 ***IMPORTANT***: